droglenc/NCMTH107/modules/Prep/GetOrganized_MSTeams.md

 I have Teams organized so that I will get notified when you post a question.
 Thus, I hope that this will be an efficient way to ask me questions outside of class and a way so that other students can learn from the answers.

 For "official" help hours, I will open up a meeting at the appointed time (see the syllabus).
-When you go to the "Office Hours" channel you will see a banner that will give you an option to "Join" the ongoing meeting.
+When you go to the "Help Hours" channel you will see a banner that will give you an option to "Join" the ongoing meeting (the meeting name may be different).

 ![MSTeams Join Meeting](zimgs/MSTeams_JoinMeeting.JPG)